ThePinkAlliance/bonnie-2k22/README.md

 # Bonnie 2k22

-Bonnie is a research drivetrain mainly for tasks related to swerve drive development however I plan on using it to do some testing with photon visions new apriltag pipelines.
+Bonnie is a research drivetrain mainly for tasks related to swerve drive development however I plan on using it to do some testing with photon visions new apriltag pipeline.

 ## Development Practices

 Testing will be required for critical systems that are testable, eg photovision apriltags, subsystems, and commands.

-Development across multiple developers will be handled with each developer having a branch starting with their desired name followed with two hyphens then the feature name here's an example name `samuelv--field-centric`.
+Development across multiple developers will be handled with each developer having a branch starting with their desired name followed with two hyphens then the feature name here's an example branch name `samuelv--field-centric`.

 _**please note that a feature needs to meet one of these requirements to have it's own branch**_.